HL7/fhir-bfdr/input/pagecontent/ihe_specification_relationship_and_guidance.md

 ```
 * Value Set: [Gestational Diabetes (NCHS)(1.3.6.1.4.1.19376.1.7.3.1.1.13.8.137)](https://phinvads.cdc.gov/vads/ViewValueSet.action?oid=1.3.6.1.4.1.19376.1.7.3.1.1.13.8.137)

-In this case there are four values contained in the above value set and if there are any Conditions related to the patient that matches any one of the codes contained in the above value set, then this data, even if value isn't an exact match to the code used in the Observation - Pregnancy Risk Factor profile, should be mapped into that profile.
+In this case there are multiple values contained in the above value set and if there are any Conditions related to the patient that matches any one of the codes contained in the above value set, then this data, even if value isn't an exact match to the code used in the Observation - Pregnancy Risk Factor profile, should be mapped into that profile.